Skip to content

 It is very likely that you will need to make adjustments to your investment portfolio depending on the performance of financial markets.
 For example, you may decide to buy or sell a given security or to adjust your asset allocation strategy.
 That's why each of these portfolios includes a cash component.

-A solution tailored to your profile
+A tailored solution based on your profile

-Allocations of 3 profiles in CHF
+Allocations of three profiles in CHF

 chart pie 1